Director and Notary Public

 Judy strives to provide prompt service and communicates regularly with her clients so they know what stage their matter is at.

-Outside of work, Judy delivers Meals on Wheels for Rotary.
-She also enjoys family, tramping, mountain biking, swimming, films, and wakeboarding and skiing when in her holiday home in Wanaka.
+Outside of work, Judy enjoys family, tramping, mountain biking, swimming, films, and wakeboarding and skiing when in her holiday home in Wanaka.

 Registered Legal Executive NZILE (Fellow)

 Bonita joined Hewat Galt in 1992 as a Legal Executive after six years at another Invercargill law firm.
-She holds a Legal Executive Certificate, National Certificate in Business Administration and Computing (Level 3) and is a fellow of the New Zealand Institute of Legal Executives.
-She worked in a secretarial/legal executive role for ten years before leaving the firm to have her first child.
-Returning to the firm six months later, she currently works as the Estate Administrator.
-Bonita also runs the trust account when the trust account administrator is on leave.
-She has experience in most areas of law including family legal aid, civil, conveyancing, wills and trusts.
+She gained the Legal Executive Certificate of Attainment in 1992 and holds a National Certificate in Business Administration and Computing (Level 3) and is a fellow of the New Zealand Institute of Legal Executives.
+Bonita works as the Estate Administrator and also runs the trust account.

 Bonita prides herself on being friendly and approachable with all clients.
 When dealing with estate administration she likes to make the process run as smooth as possible to ensure that the beneficiaries have one less thing to worry about.
 Bonita tries to ensure most estates are wound up within six months, which enables the family to start dealing with the healing process after losing a loved one.

-Outside of work, Bonita helps run her husband’s concrete cutting business.
-She enjoys spending time with her school age children and husband in Central Otago.
-She also enjoys attending music, going for motorbike rides, cake decorating, writing poetry and socialising with friends.
-She has also been both Secretary and Chairperson of the of Windsor North School PTA
+Outside of work, Bonita does the bookwork for her husband’s concrete cutting business.
+She enjoys spending time with her children and husband in Central Otago.
+She also enjoys attending music concerts, going for motorbike rides, cake decorating, writing poetry and socialising with friends.

 Diana is our Receptionist who will most likely greet you when you phone or call in.
 She is more than happy to assist you with your enquiries in a friendly, professional and non-judgmental manner.

-Diana’s outside interests include walking, music, a good book, baking and spending quality time with her partner, family and friends
+Diana’s outside interests include the great outdoors, music, a good book, baking and spending quality time with her family and friends.

 Lucy grew up in rural Southland and attended Central Southland College in Winton.
 Throughout her schooling, Lucy worked in the hospitality industry during her holidays.

-Outside of work, Lucy enjoys photography, cooking, baking, cake decorating and spending time with her pet goat and cat.
-She has photographed a number of events around Southland in the past few years as well as small family portrait sessions.
-Lucy also enjoys spending time at Stewart Island at her family’s holiday home and enjoys all the activities Stewart Island has to offer such as bush walks, fishing and swimming.
+Outside of work, Lucy enjoys photography, cooking/baking and spending time with her pet goat and cats.
+Lucy also enjoys spending time at Stewart Island at her family’s holiday home.